pjcampbe11/AVmods/README.md

 **MusicGen** (audio out) — Meta's text-to-music transformer trained on 20k hours of licensed music.
 Describe a vibe, get a stereo-quality score, ~50 audio tokens per second of music.

 All three are free, open, cached locally after first download, and never send your files anywhere.
+Script 4 is model-free — just ffmpeg craftsmanship.